What Happens if You Get Something Stuck in Your Eye?

 Getting something stuck in your eye usually isn’t dangerous, but it can be.
 Foreign objects and debris in your eyes put you at risk of:

-- Corneal scratches and abrasions.
-Any foreign object in the eye can scratch the cornea.
-This is especially a risk if you rub your eye when there’s something in it.
-Most corneal abrasions heal within a few days, but they can cause long-term complications.
+- Corneal abrasions.
+Most corneal abrasions heal within a few days but can cause long-term complications.

-- Penetration of the eye.
-If something enters your eye with force, it can penetrate the eyeball.
-This puts you at risk of injury and blindness.
+- Eye penetration.
+Something entering your eye with force can penetrate the eyeball, putting you at risk of injury and blindness.

 When to See a Doctor